A Glorious Journey

 Inspired by Fr.
 Scully’s vision of a “free pew” church, Mrs. Eliza Lewis Clinch, a parishioner of Christ Church, made a bequest of property to St. Paul’s, which the Parish gained in 1905.
 Mrs. Clinch’s gift was valued at $40,000 and the leaders of St. Paul’s, under the rectorship of the Rev. Gilbert Ottman, decided the land would be sold to finance a new structure.
 The building at Duffy and Barnard Streets was sold to the Greek Orthodox Community, who retained the name and patronage of St. Paul the Apostle.
 Those two property sales provided the funds to purchase the parcel at Abercorn and 34th Streets for the new home of St. Paul’s Church.
-To this day, anyone who entered St. Paul the Apostle owes a deep debt of gratitude to Mrs. Clinch, whose generosity made the building possible.
+To this day, anyone who enters the House of Worship under the patronage of St. Paul the Apostle owes a deep debt of gratitude to Mrs. Clinch, whose generosity made the building possible.

-John Sutcliffe, the noted Chicago architect chosen to draw the blueprints for the new St. Paul’s, modeled his plans on the English Gothic style of the 14th Century, specifying brick instead of the stone usually used in English churches of that period.
+John Sutcliffe, the noted Chicago architect chosen to draw the blueprints for the new St. Paul’s, modeled his plans on a 14th Century English Collegiate Church, specifying brick instead of the stone usually used in English churches of that period.

 Father McGlohon Arrives